 Summer Pasta Salad with Tomatoes and Green Beans

-- 1 lb. fettuccine or linguine, broken in half
+- ½ to ¾ pound fettuccine or linguine broken in half

-- 1 lb. green beans, trimmed and cut into 1-inch lengths
+- 1 pound fresh green beans cut into 1-inch lengths

 - Cook pasta in a pot of boiling water for 5 minutes.
 Add green beans and cook for another 5-7 minutes until pasta and beans are tender (beans should still be crisp).

-- Make the dressing: mix garlic, mustard, vinegar, salt and pepper in a cup measure or small bowl.
-Add the olive oil and stir until thoroughly mixed.
+- While pasta is cooking, make the dressing: mix garlic, mustard, vinegar, salt and pepper in a glass cup measure or small bowl.
+Add the olive oil and whisk until thoroughly combined.

-- Drain the pasta and beans and rinse well with cold water.
-Transfer to a large bowl and pour 1/2 of the dressing over the pasta.
-Mix well.
+- When pasta and beans are tender, drain and rinse well with cold water.
+Transfer to a large bowl and pour half of the dressing over the pasta, mixing well.